 Remove temptations.
 Eliminate the triggers that distract you from your objectives.
 Clear the junk food out of your kitchen or the cigarettes out of your car.

 Design obstacles.
 Make it difficult to give in to your old tendencies.
 Leave your credit cards at home to prevent impulsive shopping sprees.

 Change your surroundings - take a vacation or trip.
 Leave home for a while.
 Vacations or getaways are an ideal time to forge new habits because you can make a fresh start in different surroundings where they're not linked to old routines and habits.
 Sit down to meditate each morning instead of becoming caught up in searching for lost socks or checking your email.

-Create checklist and check things off.
-Nothing takes the place of a good old fashioned checklist.
+Create a checklist and check things off.
+Nothing takes the place of a good old-fashioned checklist.
 Displayed in a prominent place, it will be your daily reminder that you can feel proud of as you check off your new habits on a daily basis.

 ➡You can download my FREE & gorgeous Habits Checklist to keep you motivated and on track by going here https://www.elenazanfei.com/habits-checklist

 Make daily exercise and parallel parking so easy you won’t even have to think about

 them.
 Positive habits make advantageous choices automatic so you’ll stick with them.

 You’ll also have more energy to devote to other challenges.

 P.S.
 Habits are the consistent actions/activities that shape your life and the results you experience.
 Knowing which habits support you, which hinder you and need to be eliminated and which new ones are required in order for you to have the results you want, can be challenging to determine on our own.
 This is a big part of the work I do with my one-on-one clients, virtually from anywhere in the world.
 We look at your life in totality - everything that has created the "YOU" you are now and the habits that have created the outcomes you've experienced.
 Together we craft a new plan for the new and improved you and life.